 You may be entitled to compensation for past and future pain and suffering and loss of enjoyment of life, for your medical bills, lost wages, and other damages resulting from your fall.

-At Cohen & Cohen Law Group, P.C., cases are handled on a contingency basis, which means you do not pay attorney’s fees unless we recover compensation for you.
+At COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., cases are handled on a contingency basis, which means you do not pay attorney’s fees unless we recover compensation for you.
 If you were injured in a fall from a stairway contact us today for a free legal consultation.